 Offsetting error definition

-What is an Offsetting Error?
+What is an Offsetting Error in Accounting?

 An offsetting error is a mistake that counteracts another mistake.
 The concept most commonly occurs in accounts payable, when an expense is charged to the wrong accounting period.
 For example, an invoice for $10,000 is charged to expense in January when it should have been charged in February.
 This means the income statement shows a before-tax profit in January that is too low by $10,000 and an income statement in February that is too high by $10,000.
 These two events offset each other, so the year-to-date income statement is correct by the end of February.